-The Academy Trust will continue to build on the growth and successes of the sixth form.
+The academy trust will continue to build on the growth and successes of the sixth form.

-The Academy Trust will continue to maintain and develop its estate, and seek financial support through bids and grants to improve the condition of older buildings.
-The Academy Trust has successfully bid for condition improvement grants, with further bids planned for each academic year.
+The academy trust will continue to maintain and develop its estate, and seek financial support through bids and grants to improve the condition of older buildings.
+The academy trust has successfully bid for condition improvement grants, receiving 6 out of 8 bids submitted in the last 4 years, with further bids planned for future years.

-FUNDS HELD AS CUSTODIAN TRUSTEE ON BEHALF OF OTHERS
+FUNDS HELD AS CUSTODIAN TRUSTEE ON BEHALF OF OTHERS None

-None